airsidemobile/JOSESwift/README.md

 A JWE encapsulates and secures data by encrypting it.
 It can be decrypted by the receiver of the JWE.

-A JWE consists of five parts:

-- Header
-- Encrypted Key
-- Initialization Vector
-- Additional Authenticated Data
-- Ciphertext
-- Authentication Tag

-In order to construct a JWE we will only need to provide the following parts, though:
+In order to construct a JWE we need to provide the following parts:

 - Header
 - Plaintext